History of Mark Kelly in Timeline

 March 28, 2012: Joined SpaceX Safety Advisory Panel

-On March 28, 2012, SpaceX announced that Mark Kelly would be part of an independent safety advisory panel composed of leading human spaceflight safety experts.
+On March 28, 2012, SpaceX announced that Mark Kelly would be part of an independent safety advisory panel.

-In 2012, Mark Kelly's children's book "Mousetronaut: Based on a (Partially) True Story," illustrated by C. F. Payne, became a New York Times bestseller.
+In 2012, Mark Kelly's second book, "Mousetronaut: Based on a (Partially) True Story", was published.
+It is a children's book illustrated by C. F. Payne and became a New York Times bestseller.

 Mousetronaut: Based on a (Partially) True Story (The Mousetronaut Series)